Ben Challacombe: Prostate surgery

 Since 2018, he has increasingly taken over the work of prostate surgeon Roger Kirby.
 In 2019, Challacombe told his surgical story of treating prostate cancer alongside the same story told by his patient, actor and author Stephen Fry.
 It was published in Nature Reviews Urology in an article titled "Both sides of the scalpel: the patient and the surgeon view".

 In 2020, he was interviewed by his cousin Rupert Cox, on testicular cancer and the treatment of England and British Lions rugby player Alex Corbisiero.
 During the COVID-19 pandemic in London, he described his robot as having been furloughed, eventually returning to work when the one tonne machine was transferred from Guy's to an adjacent private facility where surgery could recommence.

 Awards

 In 2009, Challacombe was awarded the Rowan Nicks UK and Ireland Scholarship from the Royal Australasian College of Surgeons, offered annually to a young surgeon with potential leadership skills.

 In 2019, he was awarded the British Association of Urological Surgeons (BAUS) Karl Storz Harold Hopkins Golden Telescope award, an annual prize awarded to a young consultant member of the BAUS for their achievements.
 In May 2021, he delivered the Edwin Stevens Lecture.

 Charity work

 Challacombe is on the board of trustees for The Urology Foundation charity and lectures for the charity Prostate Cancer UK.

 In 2008, he swam the English Channel in a relay to raise funds for Prostate Cancer UK.

-He is a trustee of Penguins Against Cancer, the charity arm of Guy's, Kings and St Thomas' Rugby Football Club.
+He is a trustee of Penguins Against Cancer, the charity arm of Guy's, King's and St Thomas' RFC.